-Blue chip stocks are generally issued by large, well-established companies that have a history of steady growth.
-These companies are typically financially sound, they’re generally considered lower risk, and many blue chip stocks also pay dividends.
+Blue chip stocks are generally issued by large, well-established companies that have a history of reliable growth.
+These companies are often financially sound, they’re typically considered lower risk; many blue chip stocks also pay dividends.

-In other words, blue chip stocks are the big, stable ocean liners of the equity markets, not the smaller more volatile jet skis.
-When you’re constructing a portfolio, you may want to consider these large-cap stocks in the slow-but-steady corner of your equity allocation as part of your diversification strategy.
+In other words, blue chip stocks are the big, stable ocean liners of the equity markets.
+Dazzling outperformance is not what blue chip investors are after.
+Rather, you may want to consider these large-cap stocks in the slow-but-steady corner of your equity allocation, as part of your diversification strategy.

-First, let’s answer the obvious questions: Why blue?
-Why chips?
+First, let’s answer the obvious questions: Why blue chips?
 The origin of the term “blue chip stocks” is believed to originate with the game of poker, where traditionally the blue chips have the highest value.

-While there is no fixed definition for blue chips, generally speaking, blue chip stocks are chiefly known for being stable and reliable.
+While there is no fixed definition for blue chips, generally speaking blue chip stocks are known for being large, stable, and reliable.
 Blue chip companies can also share some other characteristics.

 Common Traits of a Blue Chip Stocks

 • They’re well-known.
-Blue-chip stocks aren’t limited to a single industry, but can be found in grocery aisles and on entertainment channels.
-Companies like Disney, Coca-Cola, and IBM are all considered blue chip stocks.
+Blue-chip stocks can be found in almost any sector, from consumer goods to big pharma.
+Companies like Morgan Stanley, Disney, Oracle, Coca-Cola, and Pfizer are considered blue chip stocks.

-• They’re worth billions.
-Many blue chip companies have a market cap of $10 billion or more, but many are larger.
+• They’re big.
+Many blue chip companies have a market cap of $10 billion or more, and many are larger.
 Market capitalization is a measure of a company’s value, and it’s calculated by multiplying the share price by the number of shares outstanding.

 • They’re well established.
 Most blue chip stocks are not newcomers.
 Rather they’ve demonstrated a history of financial stability, which can make them an important part of a defensive investment strategy.

-• They’ve weathered different market conditions.
-Owing to their longer histories, many blue chip stocks have overcome various market challenges, but that does not make them “safe” investments.
+• They have a long track record.
+Owing to their longer histories, many blue chip stocks have overcome market challenges, but that does not make them “safe” investments.
+But they may be considered lower risk than, say, growth stocks.

-• They’re on an index.
+• They meet certain standards.
 You’ll often find blue chip stocks listed on the Dow Jones Industrial Average, S&P 500 Dividend Aristocrats, or the Bridgeway Blue Chip 35 Index.
+Some of these indexes can have stringent rules that only the most financially stable companies could meet.

 • They pay dividends.
 Blue chip stocks typically pay out dividends, or a share of the company’s profits, to shareholders.